ajberkley/cl-binary-store/README.md

 hyperluminal-mem which is fast, but doesn't have the features I need and its really geared toward working in memory / mmapped memory which means streaming compression is out.

+## Ideas to try

+The design right now does implicit referencing for circularity detection, which means we have to build a hash table with every element during storing and keep a vector during restoring.
+If we added an (optional) reference calculation path, we could not only have smaller references in the cal file, but then the loader would not need to build a vector of all the references.
+The main benefit is then that the loading and storing can be done by parallel threads.

 ## General features